PresumablyZach/Compilers/README.txt

-A JFlex+Cup implementation for the Tiny language.
+Created By: Adam Bollinger and Zach Gyorffy

-To build the parser, type "make" in the current directory, which will generate parser.java and Lexer.java
+To build the compiler, type "make" in the current directory, which will generate files such as parser.java and Lexer.java

 To test source code like "1.cm", type

     "java -classpath /usr/share/java/cup.jar:.
 Main 1.cm"

 and the syntax tree will be displayed on the screen.

 To rebuild the parser, type "make clean" and type "make" again.

+To build the code, we used the sample code Prof. Song provided as a starting point and as a reference.